-As the daughter of a printer, Sue Lowell Gallion has a life-long love of type, paper, and the aroma of ink.
-Her work has been published in Highlights, High Five, and Clubhouse Jr. Sue and her husband, Terry, live in Leawood, Kansas, with a black lab mix who provides her with daily inspiration.
-She is the author of the Pug & Pig series.
+As the daughter of a printer, Sue Lowell Gallion has a life-long love of type, paper, and books.
+Sue is the author of the Pug and Pig picture book series and All Except Axle, among others.
+She lives in Leawood, Kansas, with a black lab mix who is not a pug.

 Joyce Wan is the author and illustrator of several picture books, including Pug Meets Pig, Pug & Pig Trick-or-Treat, Sleepyheads, Greetings from Kiwi and Pear, You Are My Cupcake, and We Belong Together.
 She also runs a design studio whose stationery and gift products are sold worldwide.
 Joyce lives with her husband in New York City.
 Visit her at WanArt.com.